 You are approaching the end of your PhD or are working as a postdoc.
 You are thinking about the next step in your career and have a rough idea of your strengths, ambitions and the type of job(s) you would like to apply for, but you do not know how to communicate this effectively to potential future employers.

-In this workshop we will help you translate your rough ideas into unique and clear ‘selling points’.
+This workshop, given by Maaike Taconis, will help you translate your rough ideas into unique and clear ‘selling points’.
 These will help you to present yourself in such a way that any future employer understands how you can be of value to their organisation.
 At the end of the workshop you will have an irresistible CV and LinkedIn profile, and you feel confident on how to communicate your competences and skills during network conversations, interviews and in cover letters.
 You will be ready to apply for the next step in your career!

-This workshop consists of a one-day course, which is followed by a 30 minutes individual coaching session after an interval of 3 weeks.
+The workshop consists of a one-day course, which is followed by a 30 minutes individual coaching session after an interval of 3 weeks.

 Workshop – 1 day

-- Define your unique selling points
+- Define your unique selling points.

 - Draft a convincing CV and LinkedIn profile.
 What do recruiters need to know about you, other than your academic profile?!
 Which competences are valued outside academia?

-- Networking: both face-to-face and on social media
+- Networking: both face-to-face and on social media.

 - Application procedure: how does it work and how can you prepare yourself?

-- Effective demonstration of your competences in a cover letter and a job interview
+- Effective demonstration of your competences in a cover letter and a job interview.

 Individual coaching session – 30 minutes

-- You may also use this session for other personal career related questions
+- other personal career related questions.

 - PhD students & postdocs who have an idea of where they want to go, career-wise, but want support on how to present themselves in a convincing way.